 How to Apply

-As an international high school applicant, you will apply online via the OUAC website, using the OUAC 105 Application Form if you meet the following requirements:
+As an international high school applicant, you will apply online via the OUAC website, using the OUAC 105 Application Form if you meet any of the following requirements:

 In addition to the OUAC application service fee, a non-refundable University of Toronto supplementary fee of $90 will be required.

 After applying, you will receive an email acknowledgement from us.
 This email will outline your next steps, instructions to review the status of your application and a complete list of required documents to complete your application.
 All of this is done on the Join U of T website.

 International students have the option to apply directly to the University of Toronto if they do not wish to apply to any other post-secondary institution in Ontario.
 You can only use this application if you meet the following requirements:

 - you are only applying to the University of Toronto, AND

 - you currently reside outside of Canada, AND